high-five-cs-5800/front-end-server-angular6/README.md

 ## Highfive help desk
 A web application to assist IT technicians to document previous resolved problems.
 It is common for technicians to handle similar problems from different customers.
-The process resolve these problems can be tedious but repetitive.
-Our application aims to help technicians find solutions quicker but providing an archive of previous resolved problems implemented with a search function to locate them.
+The process to resolve these problems can be tedious but repetitive.
+Our application aims to help technicians find solutions quicker by providing an archive of previous resolved problems implemented with a search function to locate them.

 The design consists of 3 modules of users, each user is granted unique features.